 Although credit unions don't have to ramp up interest rates to please shareholders, very few of them have the reach to run their own credit card programs.
 Many credit union credit cards are just "white label" products operated by major banks through partnership agreements, offering the same features -- and similar interest rates to their better-known counterparts.
 As one of the largest and fastest growing credit unions in the United States, Pentagon Federal uses its size to break the pattern.

-The PenFed Promise Visa® Card carries no annual fee, no foreign transaction fee, no late fee, no balance transfer fee, no penalty pricing, and its variable APR uses one of the market's lowest spreads against the Prime Rate.
-At the time of this writing, this card carried a variable purchase APR of just 9.99 percent.
-In addition PenFed often runs balance-transfer deals on this card with no transfer fees.
-Currently there is a 4.99 percent APR promotional balance transfer rate for 12 Months on transfers made between November 1, 2014 through December 31, 2014 with no balance transfer fee.
-After that, the APR for the unpaid balance and any new balance transfers will vary with the market based on the Prime Rate, and is currently 9.99%.
+PenFed Promise Visa® Card carries no annual fee, no foreign transaction fee, no late fee, no balance transfer fee, no penalty pricing, and its variable APR uses one of the market's lowest spreads against the Prime Rate.
+At the time of this writing, this card carried a variable purchase APR of just 7.99% to 16.99 based on your credit worthiness.
+In addition PenFed often runs balance-transfer deals on this card with no balance transfer fees.
+Currently there is a 4.99 percent APR promotional balance transfer rate for 12 Months on transfers made between February 15, 2015 through March 31, 2015 with no balance transfer fee.
+After that, the APR for the unpaid balance and any new balance transfers will vary with the market based on the Prime Rate, and is currently 7.99% to 16.99 based on your credit worthiness.
 This transaction is subject to credit approval.
 With a strong track record of paying your bills on time and staying below your total credit limit, you could qualify for a card that can really help knock down your remaining credit card balances.